Originally posted 2018-12-07 07:00:29.

 These components are not always associated, which is why some pseudo-bisexual AGPs deliberately attract men’s admiration then reject them as ‘chasers’, if they actually attempt to move to sex.
 In the non-sexual form it is only the provocation of desire or admiration that is needed, so consummation is actively rejected.
 In fact the AGP subjects, who, after all, are heterosexual men, may well see a man who is prepared to pursue them sexually as homosexual.
 Given the well-known homophobia of Western AGPs, this causes a powerful reaction.

-Many pseudo-bisexual AGPs do NOT transition socially and may instead remain a part of ‘gay’ society. (‘Gay” is a broad-based lifestyle, ‘homosexual’ is an orientation.
+Many pseudo-bisexual AGPs do NOT transition socially and may instead remain a part of ‘gay’ society. (‘Gay” is a broad-based lifestyle, ‘homosexual’ is a specific personality type.
 They are not the same.)
 These may appear as ‘bottoms’ although they will probably not be particularly feminine, or even handsome.
 Again, they may incur significant cognitive dissonance in having sex with other men and might use alcohol or drugs to reduce this.

 Pseudo-bisexual males are only having sex with men for affirmation, so if another means presents, then their need for such sexual reward may reduce.
 For some AGPs, it is enough to have one single sexual encounter with a man to affirm their ‘inner woman’, although for others, regular encounters may be desired.

 Remember that under every single AGP there is a heterosexual man and all such men are repulsed by the idea of sex with other men.
 This may lead to binge/purge cycling, similar to that seen in transvestic AGPs, where the subject indulges in sex and then is overwhelmed by guilt.
 This will be especially likely in strongly homophobic cultures.